Shantell Martin

-Shantell May Martin (born 1 October 1980) is a British visual artist, intuitive philosopher, cultural facilitator, teacher, choreographer, songwriter, performer, and more.
+Shantell May Martin (born 1 October 1980) is a British visual artist and songwriter.
 Best known for her large scale, black-and-white line drawings, she performs many of her drawings for a live audience.
-Born in Thamesmead, London, Martin lives and works in Los Angeles and New York.

 Along with exhibitions and commission for museums and galleries, Martin frequently collaborates with international commercial projects, both private and public.

-Early years and education
+Early life

-Martin was born in Thamesmead in South East London and was educated nearby at Bexleyheath School in Bexleyheath.
+Martin was born in 1980 in Thamesmead in south-east London, and was educated nearby at Bexleyheath School in Bexleyheath.
 After a year at Camberwell College of Arts, she was admitted to Central Saint Martin's College of Art and Design in London.
-She graduated with honours in 2003.
-Martin is half-Nigerian and queer.

 After graduation, she lived in Japan where she first experimented with live performance art as a visual jockey.
 From 2006 to 2009, Martin developed her drawing skills through "liveography" — the process of projecting live drawings to sound, music or other experience.

 Career

 In 2008, Martin relocated to New York.
 This period marked the next phase of her career, where she began to focus primarily on physical drawing.

 Her first solo exhibition, Continuous Line, was held at Black and White Gallery in Williamsburg, New York, and her first solo museum show, ARE YOU YOU, opened at The Museum of Contemporary African Diasporan Arts in Brooklyn.
 This was followed by Black and White, a collaboration in embroidery with her grandmother, as a part of the Brooklyn Museum group show, Crossing Brooklyn: Art from Bushwick, Bed-Stuy, and Beyond, in 2015.

 She staged a live drawing installation at the Museum of Modern Art in New York for a private event.

 Since 2013, Martin has been adjunct professor at NYU Tisch ITP, a visiting scholar at MIT Media Lab, and a fellow at Columbia University’s Brown Institute for Media Innovation (at NYU Tisch School of the Arts where she taught the course "Drawing on Everything").
 Martin was previously a visiting scholar and research affiliate at MIT Media Lab, Social Computing group (2011–2017).
 She was a 2018-2019 advisory board member for the Climate Museum in New York.

 In addition to contributing to a body of work, Martin is a public figure.
 In 2012, her Bedford-Stuyvesant bedroom and artwork were featured in the New York Times' Home and Garden Section.
 Her personal style has been documented in Vogue, and The New Yorker created a short video on her creative process in 2014, called "Follow the Pen".

 Martin was awarded an MBE in the 2025 New Year Honours "For services to the British Arts and to Charity".